jessegoodier/docker-caching-example/README.md

 # docker-caching-example

 To use:
-edit etc/nginx/conf.d/cdn.conf with your specific needs. especially the server in the upstream.
+1. edit etc/nginx/conf.d/cdn.conf with your specific needs. especially the server in the upstream.
+2. add repo keys to base folder

 Then:
 #remove cache directories before build
 sudo rm -rf var/cache/nginx/*